 The candidates should have a PhD degree, excellent academic credentials, a strong commitment to undergraduate and graduate teaching and learning, and active participation in GT-Lorraine’s academic programs.
 Previous experience of lab management is highly desirable.
 Successful candidates will be expected to initiate and carry out independent research, and demonstrate the ability to establish research program in connection with industry while playing a leadership role in GT-Lorraine's international research laboratory, the GT-CNRS UMI 2958.

-Candidates should submit an application letter, curriculum vita, research and teaching statements, and names of three references to Prof. Abdallah Ougazzaden, Director, Georgia Tech Lorraine.
+Candidates should submit an application letter, curriculum vita, research and teaching statements, and names of three references to Prof. Abdallah Ougazzaden, director of Georgia Tech Lorraine.

 Review of applications will begin immediately.
 To receive the most serious consideration, interested applicants should submit their materials before October 1, 2014.
 Georgia Tech is an equal opportunity, affirmative action employer.